-This list of demands was created for GI2018 but revised through workshops at ‘In Focus’ for Create London, Barbican; and ‘A Balancing Act’ at Kinning Park Complex with Alex Wilde and Axisweb and at The NewBridge project Gateshead.
+This list of demands was created during GI2018 and revised through workshops at ‘In Focus’ with Create London, The Barbican Centre, ‘A Balancing Act’ at Kinning Park Complex with Alex Wilde and Axisweb and at The NewBridge project Gateshead.

 Thanks to everyone who has contributed to this process so far.

 - We will abolish art hierarchies.

 - We will operate in solidarity with other artists and across sectors not in competition.